CanyoneerApp-Archived/api/README.md

 Default output format [None]:
 ```

-You can generate the `build` directory containing all routes in Utah (or any region of your choice)
+You can generate the `build` directory containing all routes in California (or any region of your
-by running:
+choice) by running:

 ```
-yarn build --local --region Utah
+yarn build --local --region California
 ```

 The `yarn build` script supports several command line flags.
 You can see all of them by running